innerbot/ghp3/readme.md

 # GHP3 - Github's (Most) Popular PHP Projects

-This project is a demo of [Laravel Lumen](https://lumen.laravel.com) and the GitHub API via a Laravel Service Provider "Bridge."
+This project is a demo of [Laravel Lumen](https://lumen.laravel.com) and the GitHub API.

 Once set up, it allows the end-user to view the most popular public PHP Projects hosted by GitHub ranked by the number of "Stars" each Project Has.